kistaaa/VarExporter/README.md

 # VarExporter
 This demo is mainly for learning/teaching purposes and it is 100% [Svelte](https://svelte.dev)!
-Edit, create and delete the variable-value pairs to see the generated code, it can diferentiate strings, ints, floats, booleans, arrays and objects.
+Edit, create and delete the variable-value pairs to see the generated code based on the selected options, it can diferentiate strings, ints, floats, booleans, arrays and objects.
+You can write strings without "", no equals, no semicolons, and avoid typo errors.

 # Demo
 [https://varexporter.surge.sh/](https://varexporter.surge.sh/)